-eginents.

 10 20

 а Ъ

 g d

 Let a be the root of 10, and b that of 20: and beside g equal to a, d equal to b; therefore g is root of 10, and d of 20.
 Therefore, when I multiply g in a, that is, a in itself, result 10; and when I multiply d in b, that is, b in itself, they make 20.
 Therefore, when I multiply 10 in 20, then I multiply the product [factum] of g, a in the product of d, b; therefore the multiplication of the product of g, a in the product of g, b is 200.
-But the multiplication of the product of g, d; therefore the multiplication of the product of a, b in the product of g, d; therefore the multiplication of the product of g, d is 200.
-But the product of g in g0 in the product of g1 in g2 in g3.
-Therefore the product of g4 in g5 in g6 in g7 in g8 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 in g9.
-Therefore the multiplication in itself of the product of g9 in g9 i
+But the multiplication of the product of g, d; therefore the multiplication of the product of g, d; therefore the multiplication of the product of g, d; therefore the multiplication of the product of g, d; therefore the multiplication of the product of g, d; therefore the multiplication of the product of g, d; therefore the multiplication of the product of g, d in the product of a in b equals the product of g in d; therefore the product of a in b by the product of g in d equals the multiplication in itself of the product of a in b.
+Therefore the multiplication in itself of the product of a in b.
+Therefore the multiplication in itself of the product of a in b.
+Therefore the multiplication in itself of the product of 20, is the root of 200; as was to be demonstrated.